valerie-valentine/flasky-front-end/README.md

 ### API EndPoints:

-The API is active on Heroku at [`https://ada-flasky.onrender.com`](https://ada-flasky.onrender.com).
+The API is active on Render at [`https://ada-flasky.onrender.com`](https://ada-flasky.onrender.com).

 | Verb  | Path  | Body of Request | What it does  |
 |---|---|---|---|